Araq/seohtracker-logic/README.rst

 ========

 You can send me feedback through `github's issue tracker
 <https://github.com/gradha/seohtracker-logic/issues>`_.
-I also take a look from
+I also take a look at
-time to time to `Nimrod's forums <http://forum.nimrod-code.org>`_ where you can talk to other nimrod programmers.
+`Nimrod's forums <http://forum.nimrod-code.org>`_ where you can talk to other nimrod programmers.